 In a late tackle, the player had possession of the ball as the defender approaches.
 But the player passes or kicks the ball, and therefore is no longer in possession.

-Commentators may still call it a late tackle, as technically the ball has left the player’s hands a split second before the defender makes the hit.
+Commentators may still call it a late tackle.
+Technically the ball has left the player’s hands a split second before the defender makes the hit.

 There are plenty of players (usually forwards) who love nothing better than getting in a sneaky late hit.